 - Work-Study jobs allows graduate and undergraduate students to work part-time on or off-campus while enrolled in school.

-- If you have an intellectual disability, you may receive funding from the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and Federal Work-Study programs if your Comprehensive Transition and Postsecondary (CTP) Program is at an institution of higher education (a college or career school) that participates in the federal student aid programs.
+- If you have an intellectual disability, you may receive grants from the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and Federal Work-Study programs if your Comprehensive Transition and Postsecondary (CTP) Program is at an institution of higher education (a college or career school) that participates in the federal student aid programs.
 The following three institutions have CTP Programs:

 - New York Institute of Technology in Old Westbury, NY